cameronkerrnz/cameronkerrnz.github.io/content/posts/2015/memcached-logging-under-systemd-rhel7.md

 date = 2015-08-04
 title = "Memcached logging (and others) under Systemd on RHEL7" description = ""
-slug = ""
-authors = []
+summary = "How to cleanly gather logs for memcached." slug = "" authors = []
 tags = ["memcached","logging","systemd"]